 Log Levels and How to Change Them

 It seems that Engine 3 is having problems again.
 As you’re going through the logs to see what could have caused these problems, you see warning messages about the uprising from the melancholy robot.

-One robot does not an uprising make, so you’re not too worried about the warnings.
+One robot does not make an uprising, so you’re not too worried about the warnings.
 The faulty engine, however, is an urgent concern.
 What if you lose track of the actual messages from Engine 3 buried in all that log data?
 Log levels to the rescue!

 To get the information you’re looking for, modify the log levels for different events.
 You want to suppress logging when the robot saves messages about the supposed uprising to the database.
-So, set the log level for the Database (DB) category to NONE or ERROR.
+So, set the log level for the Database (

 Fortunately, once you’ve disabled logging for the robot’s warnings you find it easy to identify the problem with Engine 3: Its coolant level is low.
 You dispatch an engineer to add more coolant.
 While you’re at it, you ask the engineer to oil the robot’s joints.
 You hope that the fresh lubricant makes the robot a bit happier.